Maths Investigations - Learning is Fun!

-That's the very latest feedback from two of our pupils... and comments like this are rolling in DAILY!
+That's the very latest feedback from two of our pupils... and comments like this are rolling in EVERY WEEK!
 See more...

 As well as being a huge hit with children, Maths Investigations is different.
 It supports teachers in encouraging children to explore and investigate Maths and to take responsibility for their own learning.
 It also gives the pupils the regular differentiated practice they need to become really secure in their core number skills.